bablokb/jasper-install/Readme.md

 The installation script `jasper-install` assumes that you start of with a clean installation of Raspbian-Wheezy.
 A simple

-    sudo su -
-    ./jasper-install all
+    sudo ./jasper-install all

-should do the job (assuming that you copied the installation script to root's home-directory `/root`).
-The script will create a (large) logfile `/root/jasper-install.log`, please check that file for errors.
+should do the job.
+The script will create a (large) logfile `./jasper-install.log`, please check that file for errors.

 Besides `all` you can pass the names of one or more individual modules to `jasper-install`.
 This is more of a development feature to verify the